Ormendel/Ormendel/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: orimendel@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I love sports, and open minded!
+- ⚡ Fun fact: I love sports, and open minded to new things!
 -->